ovh/ovh-ui-kit/packages/components/stepper/README.md

 ### Attribute `on-submit`

 If you want to access the form inside `on-submit` callback, you need to use the `form` variable as below.

+When the form is submitted the `oui-step-form.submit` event is emitted having `form` as a parameter to allow global actions on form submission

 ```html:preview
 <oui-stepper>